 - 14px for any other content across the platform, except for supporting meta content which is 12px – e.g. taglines, credits.

 - We comply with 1.4.4 of the WCAG 2.0 standards for text resizing without assistive technology up to 200% without loss of content or functionality – (Level AA).

 - Visitors can control the size of the text by using one of the following controls and techniques (content by AbilityNet):

-We have checked the site font and background colour combinations for the different colour blindness conditions and ensured that items are not referenced by colour alone.
+We have checked the site font and background color combinations for the different color blindness conditions and ensured that items are not referenced by color alone.

 We use shapes, icons and labels to set apart different elements and their states.

-Should you wish to change the colour of text and background by introducing your own style sheet, please follow the instructions in changing the style sheet further down.
+Clients can change the color of text and background on their SmartHub® by introducing their own style sheet.
+Please follow the instructions in changing the style sheet further down this article.

 Users with dyslexia